 We will protect your rights and the full benefits you deserve now and in the long term.
 You need an experienced advocate.

-Contact us online, or call us at 515-505-3013 or toll free at 888-857-9266 to schedule a free initial consultation with a Des Moines permanent disability benefits attorney.
-All cases are represented on a contingency fee basis, meaning no recovery, no attorney's fees.
+Contact us online or call us at 515-225-4485 or toll free at 888-857-9266 to schedule a free initial consultation with a Des Moines permanent disability benefits attorney.
+All cases are represented on a contingency fee basis, meaning no recovery, no attorney’s fees.

 Insurance companies and many large employers have nearly unlimited time and resources to use to fight your claim, but we can counter with the truth and extensive resources of our own.
 Doctors have an obligation to help injured workers heal, and medical expertise on our side helps to prove the seriousness and value of your case.

-Permanent partial disability benefits (PPD) will depend on your ability to return to work in the same position or in an alternative position.
-The degree of your impairment will either cause your benefit payments to be reduced or grant you long-term disability benefits.
+Permanent partial disability (PPD) benefits will depend on your ability to return to work in the same position or in an alternative position.

-We can help you dispute or challenge benefit calculations and supply expert medical witness testimony to your condition at any point.
+We can help you dispute or challenge benefit calculations and supply expert medical witness testimony regarding your condition.
 The key is consulting with us right away, trusting our judgment and experience, and taking the time to make informed decisions about your future.